vedanth-kn/Herbal-Garden-Finder/README.md

     ```

 3. **Environment Variables**:
-    - Create a `.env` file in the backend directory.
-    - Add your MongoDB connection string:
+    - Add your MongoDB connection string in the backend at index.js line 10:
-        ```env
+        ```js
         MONGO_URI=your_mongodb_atlas_connection_string_here
         ```